LustySwimmer/LYFMDBManager/README.md

 ```

 ## warning
-You shouldn't use properties that can't be convert to json string, and as NSUInteger is not supported by Sqlite, you should use NSInteger or NSString instead.
+You shouldn't use properties that can't be converted to json string, and as NSUInteger is not supported by Sqlite, you should use NSInteger or NSString instead.

 ## Requirements